YOUTH AND THE VOTE

 High school Initiatives

-• Voting is allowed at 17 in primary elections if 18 by the general.
+• Registration: Pre-registration available from 16.
+Registration and voting is allowed at 17 in primary elections if 18 by the general.

 • Board of Elections outreach to DC high schools and campuses.